This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Chicken: Use 1 (5 to 6-ounce) boneless, skinless chicken breast or chicken thigh cut into 1-inch pieces.
+- Chicken: Use 1 (5 to 6-ounce) boneless, skinless chicken breast or thigh, cut into 1-inch pieces.
+Extra chicken?
+Use the chicken to make chicken enchiladas for one, flavorful baked chicken breast, or popcorn chicken for one.

 How To Make Chicken Alfredo For One

-- Cook the pasta: Bring a 2-quart pot of water to a boil over medium-high heat.
-Add the fettuccine and cook until al dente, about 7-8 minutes.
-Drain in a colander and set aside.
+- Cook the Pasta: Bring a 2-quart pot of water to a boil over medium-high heat.
+Add the fettuccine and cook until al dente, about 7–8 minutes.
+Drain and set aside.

-- Cook the chicken: Melt butter in a 10-inch skillet over medium heat.
-Season the chicken with salt and pepper and cook for 6 minutes, flipping the chicken over to brown on all sides.
-Transfer the cooked chicken to a plate and cover.
+- Cook the Chicken: In a 10-inch skillet, melt butter over medium heat.
+Season the chicken with salt and pepper, then cook for about 6 minutes, turning halfway through until browned and cooked through.
+Transfer to a plate and cover to keep warm.

-- Make the Alfredo sauce: In the same pan, stir in the cream and lemon juice over medium heat.
-Add the butter and stir until the butter melts.
+- Start the Sauce: In the same skillet, pour in the cream and lemon juice.
+Add butter and stir until melted.

-- Add the cooked pasta and toss to coat the pasta with the Alfredo sauce.
+- Combine Everything: Return the cooked chicken to the skillet and stir to coat it in the Alfredo sauce.

 Expert Tips